Yemen national football team: 1984–1989

 Following the tournament in Cambodia, North Yemen did not play a match for eighteen years, returning in 1984 in an attempt to qualify to the 1984 Asian Cup.
 This was their first entrance of the competition.
 They were placed at the qualifiers in Group 3 with all matches held in Calcutta, India in October 1984.
 North Yemen lost the first match on 10 October, 6–0 to South Korea, for whom Park Sung-Hwa scored four goals and Chung Hae-Won two.
 Two days later, they lost 2–0 to hosts India.
 On 15 October North Yemen lost 4–1 to Pakistan and three days later by the same score to Malaysia.
 North Yemen finished at the bottom of the group.

 North Yemen entered its first World Cup qualification campaign with the aim of securing a place in the 1986 World Cup in Mexico.
 They were placed in Group 3 of the West Asia zone in the first round of the qualification campaign.
 North Yemen played their first match at home to Syria in Sana'a on 29 March 1985 and lost 1–0 to a 70th-minute goal.
 On 5 April, they lost 5–0 to Kuwait in Kuwait City.
 On 19 April, North Yemen lost 3–0 away to Syria at the Abbasiyyin Stadium in Damascus.
 On 26 April, while hosting Kuwait, North Yemen scored their only goal in the group as they lost 3–1 in front of 10,000 people.

-In August 1985, North Yemen competed at the 1985 Pan Arab Games in Rabat, Morocco and was placed in a group with Saudi Arabia, Algeria and the United Arab Emirates.
-They lost 2–0 to the Saudis on 5 August, 3–1 to Algeria on 7 August, and then, on 9 August, beat the UAE 2–1 for their first ever victory.
+In August 1985, North Yemen competed at the 1985 Arab Games in Rabat, Morocco and was placed in a group with Saudi Arabia, Algeria and the United Arab Emirates.
+They lost 2–0 to the Saudis on 5 August, 3–1 to Algeria on 7 August, and on 9 August beat the UAE 2–1 for their first ever victory.

 On 15 October 1985, North Yemen played opposition from outside Asia and Africa for the first time, losing a friendly 2–0 to Mexico at home.
-The game against Mexico was regarded historic, as Mexico was host of the 1986 FIFA World Cup.